ros2/design/articles/remapping.md

 **Rationale:**
 This is part of the behavior of ROS 1 remapping.
-It is important for ROS 2 because it supports multiple nodes in the same process.

 #### A user can put a node into a specific namespace